Open to Full-Time MS in AI in Business Students

 This Advanced Certificate of Achievement demonstrates a competence in analytics.

 To earn it, an MSAIB student must complete 7.5 credits.
-Students are required to take the required courses (each worth 2.5 credits):
+Students are required to take the following two courses (each worth 2.5 credits):

 CIS 432: Machine Learning For Business Analytics

 This course aims to train practitioners of analytics methods to construct, evaluate, and apply machine learning (ML) models in a variety of business applications using modern tools.
 The course covers programming tools for handling data, computational frameworks, cloud platforms, and an array of advanced ML algorithms.
-Hands-on work is emphasized through class exercises, homework assignments, and projects.
+The course emphasizes hands-on work through class exercises, homework assignments, and projects.
 The course is self-contained, but basic programming skills are required.

 GBA 468P: Prescriptive Analytics with Python